abstractmath.org GLOSSARY

 objects can be one object!
 This

-is because two identifiers used for them can usually have
+is because two identifiers used for them usually are allowed to have the same value

-Many mathematicians would regard the statement with “distinct” omitted
+including me, would regard the statement with “distinct” omitted as either false

 ¨ Another example occurs under transitive.